Triple-Chocolate Quick Bread

 - Ina microwave-safe bowl, melt 1 cup chocolate chips; set aside to cool.
 In a large bowl, cream butter and brown sugar until light and fluffy.
 Add eggs and cooled chocolate; mix well.
 Add applesauce and vanilla; set aside.
 Combine the flour, baking powder, baking soda and salt; add to creamed mixture and mix well.
 Stir in the remaining chocolate chips.

-- Spoon into four greased 5-3/4-in. x 3-in. x 2-in. loaf pans.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- Spoon into four greased 5-3/4x3x2-in. loaf pans.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing to wire racks.